 Alghero is one of Sardinia's most alluring destinations.
 Here are 5 things to do in Alghero & The North West of Sardinia during your holiday on the island.

 Best known for its beautiful surrounding beaches, its atmospheric old town and the dramatic landscapes that sit inland, a stay in and around Alghero is a popular choice for any holiday-maker heading on a holiday to Sardinia.
 In addition to these obvious attractions, there are countless things to see and do in the region known as Alghero & The North West.

-Fortunately for our customers, we have a fantastic range of accommodation based in this region, from authentic villas and large houses to comfortable hotels and even apartments set in the heart of Alghero's old town.
+Fortunately for our customers, we have a fantastic range of accommodation based in this region, from authentic villas and residences to comfortable hotels.
 Find out more about our accommodation in Alghero & The North West here.

 While staying in this area, there are some things that simply have to have a place on your itinerary.
 To help you decide what you'd like to fit into your Alghero holiday, we've listed our 5 favourite things to do in Alghero & The North West.